Easy Chicken Alfredo Sloppy Joes (Creamy 15-Minute Dinner)

 Why It Works

-This mashup works because the mild flavor of ground chicken is the perfect vehicle for rich sauces.
+Through years of recipe development, I’ve discovered this mashup works because the mild flavor of ground chicken is the perfect vehicle for rich sauces.
 While beef demands a robust tomato sauce, chicken pairs beautifully with the buttery, garlicky notes of Alfredo.
 The addition of mozzarella cheese creates a gooey binding agent, ensuring the filling stays on the bun rather than dripping out like a soup.

 The choice of bun is also critical.
 A soft, slightly sweet brioche bun (as shown in the image) balances the saltiness of the Parmesan and Alfredo sauce, while toasting it prevents the bread from becoming soggy instantly.
+In my restaurant, we actually tested five different types of buns before settling on brioche as the perfect match.

 Serve these with a crisp green salad or garlic parmesan fries for a complete meal.
+In my restaurant, we often pair it with a light cucumber and dill salad to balance the richness of the sandwich.

 Storage